rivosinc/opensipi/docs/Home/Starter-Kit-for-Linux-Users.md

 Notice: The example AMM library file and Cadence Sigrity option files are provided as a starting point for users.
 They are supposed to be revised based on needs.

 ## Create Folder "SIPIProj"
-In the root directory, create a new directory "SIPIProj" if not exist.
+In any working directory, create a new directory "SIPIProj" if not exist.

 ## Download the input Files
-After downloading the example Olympus input files in [a zipped package](/examples/WinOS/Olympus.zip), unzip it and place the whole folder "Olympus" under Folder "SIPIProj".
+After downloading the example Olympus input files in [a zipped package](/examples/Linux/Olympus.zip), unzip it and place the whole folder "Olympus" under Folder "SIPIProj".

 Inside Folder "Olympus", main functions are stored under Folder "Script" and input files are stored under Folder "Sim_Input".
 Choose one set of files to try out the OpenSIPI platform for a specific extraction goal.

 The folder structure will be created as shown below.
+The picture is taken from Windows OS.
+But the folder structure is the same.

 ![image](/docs/Figures/Folder_Structure_SimInput.png)